pema99/pema99.github.io/_posts/2022-04-28-shaderception.md

 For these reasons, the compiler is written as a single 1300 line C# script, containing a single class, and which uses arrays as the sole data structure, primarily arrays of `object` or `string`.
 An amazing code style, I know.

 ## Immediate mode compilation
 Writing compilers is difficult work.
 Writing compilers in such a limited programming environment is not only difficult, but extremely tedious.
 To prevent myself from going insane and make it all easier to implement, I made a few fairly unorthodox design decisions.
-The main one being a property of the compilation pipeline which I shall refer to as immediate mode compilation.
+The main one being a property of the compilation pipeline which I shall refer to as immediate mode compilation (if you have a better word for it, please let me know, I'm not aware of one).

 To understand what that is, let's talk briefly about architecting a compiler.
 If you've ever taken a course on the subject, you were probably taught that most compilers should consist *roughly* of the following distinct 'parts' aka. pipeline stages:
 1. Lexing/Tokenization